image of hands wearing red mittens holding a red heart

 group of people wearing red and standing in the shape of a heart

-Heart and vascular disease is the leading cause of hospitalization and premature death for women in Canada.
-Globally, cardiovascular diseases impact one out of three women, yet women everywhere are under-studied, underdiagnosed, under-treated, and under-aware when it comes to their heart and vascular health.
+Cardiovascular disease is the leading cause of premature death in Canada, taking a life every 16 minutes.
+Yet women are under-studied, underdiagnosed, under-treated and under-aware when it comes to their heart and vascular health.

-The good news is that 80% of risk factors for heart and vascular diseases are largely preventable.
-Wear Red Canada is celebrated annually on February 13 to raise awareness about women’s heart and vascular health.
+The good news is cardiovascular disease is largely preventable.
+Wear Red Canada is celebrated annually on Feb.
+13 to raise awareness and empower women to take charge of their cardiovascular health.

 The Libin Cardiovascular Institute urges you to wear red on Feb.
 13 to further awareness and discussion about women's heart health.